nameerfdt/cse210-03/README.md

 __main__.py
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the
 project folder.
-Select the main module inside the dice folder and click the "run" button.
+Select the main module inside the puzzle folder and click the "run" button.

 ## Project Structure
 ___